trans-travel/trans-travel/us/mo.md

 ## Medical Care

- * An administrative order that is currently stayed (thus unenforceable) until July 20, 2023 prohibits almost all trans medical care.
+ * Trans medical care is legal for adults.
+There was a short-lived administrative ban order that was withdrawn on May 16, 2023.
  * If Missouri SB49 is signed by the governor (current it is not signed, as of May 11, 2023), it would ban most trans medical care for youth, including puberty blockers, hormones, and surgery, although